 Ankylosing spondylitis (AS) is a form of arthritis.
-AS is a chronic inflammatory disease that affects your spine, causing pain and limiting range of motion.
+AS is a chronic inflammatory disease that affects your spine and joints, causing pain and limiting range of motion.

-AS varies a lot from person to person.
-Symptoms can be severe, but not everyone with AS develops spinal fusion or has serious complications.
+If left undiagnosed and untreated, symptoms can be severe, but not everyone with AS develops spinal fusion or has serious complications.

-The diagnosis of AS is usually made by a rheumatologist.
-There’s no single test for AS, so reaching that diagnosis in both men and women may include:
+A rheumatologist usually makes the diagnosis of AS.
+There’s no single test for AS, so reaching that diagnosis may include:

 - individual and family medical history